hhzl/LearnWords2/docs/Developer_notes.md

 ## 2018-03-02 Learning to spell slide show

-The file ``templates/learning-to-spell.html`` was produced with `` the ``cleaver`` utility
+The file ``templates/learning-to-spell.html`` was produced with the [``cleaver`` utility](https://github.com/jdan/cleaver)

     npm install -g cleaver

 ## 2018-01-30

-Draft of a documentation for the LearnWords2 (this repository) CLI program.
+Draft of a documentation for the LearnWords2 CLI program implemented in this repository.

 ### Aim

-This repository contains a command line program to convert [SRS](https://github.com/repeat-space/srs-knowledge) data from and to other formats.
-The following notes assume you have installed the program ([Installation notes](https://github.com/hhzl/LearnWords2#setup))
+This repository contains a command line program to which serves three purposes.

+1. It creates a spaced-repetition ([SRS](https://github.com/repeat-space/srs-knowledge)) JavaScript libary ``LW.js`` to be used in a web client program.
+The library ``LW.js`` contains typical functions needed in a SRS program.
+2. It converts SRS data from and to other formats.
-In addtion the CLI program also creates a template of a SRS program (HTML/CSS/JavaScript) which then needs to be copied and adapted.
+3. It creates a template of an SRS web client program (HTML/CSS/JavaScript) which then needs to be copied and adapted.
+This template makes use of `LW.js``.

-This template references a file called ``LW.js`` which contains typical functions needed in a SRS program.

 ### Usage